Male hands holding stylus pen writing on tablet on desk

 • Enhance the exchange of licensure, investigatory, and disciplinary information between member states.

-An interstate licensing compact would not change state occupational therapy practice acts or the scope of practice.
+An interstate licensing compact does not change state licensure processes, the authority of the regulatory agency, or alter the scope of practice.

 Professionally dressed man and woman walking down government building steps